Purani Haveli: History

-The second Nizam of Hyderabad, Mir Nizam Ali Khan had taken over this from Rukunudhaulah of the Momin dynasty, in 1717.
+The second Nizam of Hyderabad, Mir Nizam Ali Khan had taken over this from Nawab Rukn-ud-Daula, of the Momin lineage, in 1717.
 The main building is a symbol of 18th-century European architecture.
-His successor Sikander Jah lived here for some time and later shifted to Chowmahalla Palace.
-Due to this, these buildings are called Purani Haveli.
-In this building complex, Ayina Khaana (Mirror House) and Chini Khaana (Chinese Glass House) were constructed.
+His son and successor Sikander Jah lived here for some time and later shifted to Chowmahalla Palace.
+Due to this, the building is called Purani Haveli.
+Ayina Khaana (Mirror House) and Chini Khaana (Chinese Glass House) were constructed in this building complex.

-The sixth and seventh Nizams were born at this palace, and did spend a part of their life at this palace.
+The sixth and seventh Nizams were born in this palace, and spent a part of their life at this palace.

-Now the South Zone Deputy Commissioner of Police (Hyderabad) and South Zone Task Force Police Addl DCP offices are being functioned here.
+The palace currently houses the South Zone Deputy Commissioner of Police (DCP) (Hyderabad) and South Zone Task Force Additional DCP offices.

 The Palace

 The Haveli is "U" in shape, with two oblong wings running parallel to each other and the residential palace located perpendicularly in the centre.
 The main building resembles 18th-century European palaces.
-A unique feature of this palace is the world's longest wardrobe, built in two levels with a hand-cranked wooden lift(elevator) in place.
+A unique feature of this palace is the world's longest wardrobe, built in two levels with a hand-cranked wooden lift (elevator) in place.
 This occupies the entire length of one oblong wing of the palace.